-COM301A • Oral Interpretation (Europe Term; fall or spring occasionally) 4 credits Focuses on the creative process involved in the oral performance of prose, poetry, and drama.
+COM301A • Oral Interpretation

+(occasionally fall or spring) 4 credits

+Focuses on the creative process involved in the oral performance of prose, poetry, and drama.
 Students explore and practice methods and techniques for selecting, analyzing, understanding, and adapting literature for oral performance.
 Emphasizes artistic expression through the performance of compiled literary scripts individually and in groups.